We all wish running a bar was like an endless scene from Cocktail. In reality, however, there’s a lot of graft that goes into it.

 1) Stay on top of inventory levels

-Inventory is one of the most important aspects of bar management.
+Inventory is one of the most important aspects of running a bar.
 When you’re able to accurately track your stock, you can better protect your profit margins by avoiding overstocking, and ensure that you’re making maximum revenue from the inventory you have.

 Are you still using an excel sheet or even a pen and paper to track your inventory?
 You might have noticed by now that these are time consuming and error prone methods on stock control.